hyosung11/Launch-School/Courses/journal.md

    * I hope to have a good chunk of time to study and do problems while the kids are at school.

 07:20 Studying the context loss problem and solutions.
 I still don't like the term context loss.
 I prefer context change.
 It's definitely cold today.

+08:46 What can I do to help Omi sleep better?
+Let's keep that in the back of my mind.
+I want to review my study guide and then do some problems today.